Bagharj

 Bagharj (բաղարջ, /hy/) is a traditional Armenian bread with both ritual and everyday uses.
-Depending on the recipe, it can be either salty or unsalted.
+Depending on the recipe, it can be either salty, unsalted, or sweet.
 In Armenian folk culture, bagharj is attributed with symbolic and magical meanings.

 Description and preparation

 Bagharj is a dense, flat, round bread.
 Its surface is typically decorated with patterns made using a sharp wooden tool, then brushed with egg and sprinkled with black nigella seeds, sesame, or poppy seeds.
 One variation is made from a rich dough with a high content of sugar and butter, which requires extended kneading and proofing.

 The so-called "sugar dough" version of bagharj includes ingredients such as flour, sugar, butter, eggs, yeast, and salt.
 The dough is rolled into a flat round shape, decorated with shallow grooves, and bordered with twisted strips of dough, which are often topped with poppy seeds.
 Baking is typically done at a high temperature for 18–20 minutes.